 In 2016 the Institute will continue this theme as it takes root in our own lives.
 How do we shape our vocations and lives of service in response to the world around us?
 Our speakers will unpack the implications for our lives.
 In worship we will use global sources to connect our lives to those around us.
 We will consider what justice looks like, what a global economy does to our lives, and how those realities shape the way we worship.
 Worship will lead us to connect our vocation to the world around us.

-In a society that besieges us with constraints and demands on our time, this Institute pauses for a space of days to engage questions about what it means to live in time by the word of God.
-Our liturgies will offer eucharistic and other prayer offices that leads us to reflect on God's word in time.
-Through plenary talks, seminars, and workshops, we hope to engage in important questions about time in our own time.
+In a cosmos that generously provides sustenance and yet is not limitless in its resources, the 2015 and 2016 Institutes will hold these realities in a creative tension.
+Our liturgies will offer eucharistic and other prayer offices that lead us to reflect on God's creation and our place in it.
+Through plenary talks, seminars, and workshops, we hope to engage in important questions about praise, prayer, and lament in our own time.

-We invite you to join us for these days of worship, conversation, engagement, and renewal: The Word in time.
+We invite you to join us for these days of worship, conversation, engagement, and renewal.

 April 24-26, 2017 - Liturgy Serving the Life of the Church: How Worship Re-forms Us

 (500th Year of the Reformation)

 Father John Baldovin, Edward Foley, Timo-Matti Haapianen, Jane Strohl and Timothy Wengert, Plenary Presenters.
 I-to-Loh and Shirley Erena Murray, hymn commission.